 Parkneuk Colliery No 1 and 2

 North Lanarkshire Heritage Centre

 Park Street Level Crossing

 |Location names in dark blue are on the same original line.|

 Act passed for a line from Motherwell to Bankend (beyond Coalburn).
 The Caledonian Railway fail to build the line.

 |24/07/1851||Coalburn Branch (Caledonian Railway)|

-Line re-authorised (this time independently but backed by the Caledonian Railway); route Motherwell to Ferniegair to Coalburn to Bankend, branch to Northfield (probably the Southfield Old Pit).
+Line authorised (this the semi independent 'Lesmahagow Branches' which is backed by the Caledonian Railway); route Motherwell to Ferniegair to Coalburn to Bankend, branch to Northfield (probably the Southfield Old Pit).